 What is your opinion on red meat?
 There is an increasing trend to avoid red meat, as many people fear that it will cause a variety of diseases such as cancer.
 Do you believe this is true?

 There is definitely strong evidence that links meat (especially processed meat) with a higher risk of some cancers (such as bowel and stomach).
 Processed meats such as ham, salami, sausages and hot dogs should be considered ‘discretionary’ foods and only eaten occasionally.
 Red meat such as beef, lamb and pork doesn’t need to be reduced as much but certainly shouldn’t be overconsumed.
 It is recommended to have no more than 455g cooked red meat per week.

-Here in Australia we tend to have a meat eating culture, especially when it comes to males.
+Here in Australia, we tend to have a meat-eating culture, especially when it comes to males.
 It’s not uncommon to get a 300g steak at a restaurant.
-I really encourage people to watch their portion sizes of red meat and reduce their frequency of eating it, even adopting some meat free days.
-Meat free days is a great way for people to experiment with foods they may not be used to (such as tofu, beans & lentils, tempeh) and to eat more vegetables.
+I really encourage people to watch their portion sizes of red meat and reduce their frequency of eating it, even adopting some meat-free days.
+Meat-free days are a great way for people to experiment with foods they may not be used to (such as tofu, beans & lentils, tempeh) and to eat more vegetables.

-Many of the alternative milks such as the nuts milks contain few vitamins and minerals compared to milk and if you look at the ingredients list often have many additives which I think really contradicts the idea of them as being more ‘natural’.
+Many of the alternative kinds of milk such as the nuts milk contain few vitamins and minerals compared to milk and if you look at the ingredients list often have many additives which I think really contradicts the idea of them as being more ‘natural’.

 Finally, what is your all-time favourite recipe to cook and why?

 I must confess I rarely follow recipes!!!
 I’m not a huge fan of cooking so I love to do quick and easy meals.
 I just throw things together and hope for the best!

 If you would like to know more about Alex, you can follow her at: